-This course focuses on audiovisuals as a language for communication, helping students to acquire the knowledge and skills to create audiovisual project concepts that support the communication of brands, companies, musical artists, organisations and institutions.
-The exploration of original, courageous and relevant strategic content directed at developing a conscious and responsible design culture will be central and will engage the artistic personalities of the students, highlighting their potential.
-The aim is to enable them to gain and develop skills to facilitate the placing of talents in cultural industries.
-They will work in teams to create various short-format videos, integrated audiovisuals for digital use and final video-presentations in order to document and present the various phases of a project.
+This course focuses on audiovisuals as a language for communication, providing students with knowledge and skills to create audiovisual project concepts that support the communication of brands, companies, musical artists, organisations, and institutions.
+Through original and courageous strategic contents, and a conscious and responsible design culture, the course highlights the artistic personalities of the students, facilitating the placing of talents in cultural industries.
+The students will work in teams to create various short-format videos, integrated audiovisuals for digital use and final video-presentations in order to document and present the various phases of a project.